nodejs/node-addon-api/doc/object_wrap.md

 # Object Wrap

-The `ObjectWrap` class is used to expose C++ code to JavaScript.
-Every C++ class instance will be "wrapped" by a JavaScript object that is managed by the `ObjectWrap` class.
-To create a wrapper it's necessary to extend the `ObjectWrap` class that contains all the plumbing to connect JavaScript code with a C++ object.
-Classes extending `ObjectWrap` can be instantiated from JavaScript using the **new** operator, and their methods can be directly invoked from JavaScript.
+The `Napi::ObjectWrap` class is used to expose C++ code to JavaScript.
+Every C++ class instance will be "wrapped" by a JavaScript object that is managed by the `Napi::ObjectWrap` class.
+To create a wrapper it's necessary to extend the `Napi::ObjectWrap`class that contains all the plumbing to connect JavaScript code with a C++ object.
+Classes extending `Napi::ObjectWrap` can be instantiated from JavaScript using the **new** operator, and their methods can be directly invoked from JavaScript.
 The **wrap** word refers to a way of grouping methods and state of the class because it will be necessary write custom code to bridge each of your C++ class methods.

 ## Example